FraunhoferIOSB/FAAAST-Registry/docs/source/gettingstarted/configuration.md

 ## Use relational database persistence

 The default configuration starts the Registry with in-memory persistence.
-If you want to use relational database persistence with a PostgreSQL database, you must make several changes.
+If you want to use relational database persistence with a PostgreSQL database, you must make the following changes.

 ### service\src\main\resources\application.properties